-Home Telehealth Reporting (HTR) consists of two (2) key components (servers / databases / instances / applications / software / application programming interfaces (API).
+Emergency Department Integration System (EDIS) consists of three (3) key components (servers/ databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by HTR and the reasons for the collection of the PII are in the table below.
+The type of PII collected by EDIS and the reasons for the collection of the PII are in the table below.

 Note: Due to the PIA being a public facing document, please do not include server names in the table.
-The first table of 3.9 in the PTA should be used to answer this question.